Therapy for Grown-up Good Kids

 Questions you might have asked yourself

-• Why do I feel responsible for my parents’ emotions?
+• Why do I feel responsible for others’ emotions?

 • Why do I feel guilty setting boundaries?